 The ERR_TOO_MANY_REDIRECTS error indicates that the page you are trying to visit is caught in a “redirect loop”.
 It means that your browser is being infinitely redirected to a different page each time it hits the requested URL.
+This can happen while trying to login or while accessing certain protected pages.
 After many attempts to land on the correct page, your browser still cannot successfully load your website so this error is displayed.

 If you are experiencing this error on your site, continue reading to learn how to resolve and or debug the ERR_TOO_MANY_REDIRECTS error.

 For many years we have recommended using the Theme My Login plugin to deliver a frontend login, password recovery, and profile editing experience.
 Version 2.3+ of Paid Memberships Pro now includes these features natively and the following guide will help you remove Theme My Login from your membership site and make use of the core PMPro functionality.